andremarcondesteixeira/data-target/README.md

 ### `httpRequestDispatcher`

-Reimplement this function if you need a more strict security control or any other requirement that may affect the http request dispatching logic.
+Reimplement this function if you need a more strict security control or any other requirement that may affect the http request dispatching logic, like changing the browser's url or using a different fetching library.

 This is the default implementation: